Armenia says cathedral shelled in clashes with Azerbaijan

 Built in the 19th century, the cathedral suffered significant damage during ethnic violence in 1920.
 It was restored after fighting between Armenian and Azerbaijani forces in the 1990s and is part of the Armenian Apostolic Church.

-Azerbaijan’s Defense Ministry denied attacking the cathedral, saying its army “doesn’t target historical, cultural, especially religious buildings and monuments.”

-The latest clashes between between Azerbaijani and Armenian forces began Sept.
+The latest outburst of fighting between Azerbaijani and Armenian forces began Sept.
 27 and mark the biggest escalation of the decades-old conflict over Nagorno-Karabakh.
 The region lies in Azerbaijan but has been under control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.

+Following a series of calls with the leaders of Armenia and Azerbaijan, Russian President Vladimir Putin late Thursday proposed a cease-fire to allow the parties to exchange prisoners and collect the dead bodies.

+The Kremlin said that foreign ministers of Armenia and Azerbaijan were invited to Moscow on Friday for consultations to discuss the truce.
+Armenian and Azerbaijan officials had no immediate comment on the Russian proposal.

 Fighting with heavy artillery, warplanes and drones has continued despite numerous international calls for a cease-fire.
 Both sides accuse each other of expanding the hostilities beyond Nagorno-Karabakh and of targeting civilians.